-- 358. Effective July 1, 1995- Notwithstanding the provisions of sub-sections (1), (2) or (3) of Article III.G.
-SALARY STEP PLAN, after completion of ten (10) years of service for the City and thereafter in any classification an employee shall be granted an additional thirty cent (\$.30) per hour longevity increment. - 359.
-Effective July 1, 1997: An employee who voluntarily moves to another classification shall not be eligible for longevity pay until he/she has served ten (10) continuous years in the classification.
-Notwithstanding the preceding sentence, an employee who currently receives longevity pay shall continue to receive longevity pay, unless he/she voluntarily moves to another classification.
+- 366. Effective July 1, 1995- Notwithstanding the provisions of sub-sections (1), (2) or (3) of Article III.G.
+SALARY STEP PLAN, after completion of ten (10) years of service for the City and thereafter in any classification an employee shall be granted an additional thirty cents (\$.30) per hour longevity increment. - 367.
+Effective July 1, 1997: An employee who voluntarily moves to another classification shall not be eligible for longevity pay until the employee has served ten (10) continuous years in the classification.
+Notwithstanding the preceding sentence, an employee who currently receives longevity pay shall continue to receive longevity pay, unless the employee voluntarily moves to another classification.
+Employees shall not lose longevity pay as a result of reverting to an underlying permanent Civil Service appointment due to layoff.